-- In a mixing bowl, whisk together the dry ingredients for the cake.
+- In a mixing bowl, whisk together the dry ingredients for the cake (except the cocoa).

 - In a small sauce pan over high heat bring two cups of water to boil.
 (I find boiling extra ensures you have enough in case some evaporates.)

 - In a large saucepan over medium-low heat, melt the vegan butter.
 Add cocoa and whisk together until there are no lumps.
 I find a flat whisk works well for this.